 Most people tend to receive a GHD diagnosis as children.
 A doctor will treat GHD in both children and adults with injections of growth hormone.

 This article will explain GHD in more detail, including its symptoms, diagnosis, and treatment.

 GHD arises when the anterior pituitary gland does not release enough growth hormone.
-The anterior pituitary gland is part of the pituitary gland, which is a crucial gland because it produces many hormones.
+The anterior pituitary gland is part of the

 In some cases, children are born with GHD, but others may acquire it during childhood.
 Adult-onset GHD is always acquired.
 In both children and adults, the cause is not always known.